 Posts are set in concrete with a gravel base or driven deep into the soil to provide a solid anchor.
 We slope the concrete away from the center to allow water to run off and away from the post’s base.
-Keeping moisture from collecting near wood fence posts is essential to their longevity.
+Keeping moisture from collecting near wooden posts is essential to their longevity.

 Posts set in concrete must cure for several days.
-Once posts are secure, we install the panels.
+Once the posts are secure, we install the panels.
 Our panels are installed with the wood’s flat surface facing outwards and the rails facing inwards towards your property, and this is a safety feature.
 Creating a flat surface on the exterior of your fence will deter anyone from climbing over.
-If we face the rails outward, they could easily use the rails for climbing.
+If we face the rails outward, they could easily use them for climbing.